karlnippoldt/karlnippoldt/_projects/realestate.md

 ---
 ## Purpose

-My project was to redesign a real estate market analysis product used by professionals in the real estate industry.
-My team is working with a leading mortgage data and analytics company through our senior capstone project class at UC Irvine.
+**My project was to redesign a real estate market analysis product** used by professionals in the real estate industry such as real estate agents, bankers, business analysts, and mortgage consultants.
+The original version was functional, but old, and did not provide the best-in-class experience customers expect.
+For this project, my team worked with a leading mortgage data and analytics company through our senior capstone project class at UC Irvine.

-The original version of this product was functional, but old, and did not provide the best-in-class experience customers expect.
-{: .lead}

 ## Deliverables

-I created a new, modern design for this product using Figma.
-{: .lead}

-I implemented improved interfaces for existing features, added new features, including account settings and a dashboard, and created a library of components to ensure consistency throughout the interface.
+**I created a new, modern design for this product using Figma.** I implemented improved interfaces for existing features, added new features, including account settings and a dashboard, and created a library of components to ensure consistency throughout the interface.
 The new design was informed by the results of my team's survey and previous interviews performed by the company.
 We also created a front-end implementation of our new design using Angular.

 ## Process

-My team followed as close to a user-centered design process as we could, given the constraints of the project.
+**My team followed as close to a user-centered design process as we could,** given the constraints of the project.
-{: .lead}

 We began by getting up to speed on the users—who they are and why they use the software—meeting with the product manager, the person at the company most familiar with them.
 We then evaluated our priorities in a redesign by conducting a survey and reviewing previous user interviews.
 From this information, I developed a clickable, high-fidelity mockup of a redesign of the system using Figma.
 Based on the mockup, we created a working prototype in Angular.{% comment %} We then tested the mockup with users, using our findings to inform our creation of a working prototype in Angular.{% endcomment %}

 ## My Role

-My primary role in this project was closest to that of a UX designer.
-{: .lead}

-For this project, I was part of a team of six students.
+**My primary role in this project was closest to that of a UX designer.** For this project, I was part of a team of six students.
 My team worked together on initial sketches; from there, I created both wireframes and the high-fidelity mockup.{% comment %} I also evaluated the front-end implementation of the interface and ensured its consistency with the mockup. {% endcomment %} I was also one of two primary contacts between my team and the sponsoring company for our project, scheduling meetings and ensuring consistent communication between the two teams.

 {% assign images="/assets/projects/realestate/showcase_1.png,/assets/projects/realestate/showcase_2.png" | split: ',' %}
 {% assign images_alt="Search screen&comma; geography filter,Account settings page" | split: ',' %}